 Integrated Site Projects (ISPs)

-Open Space and Mountain Parks (OSMP) is currently developing Integrated Site Projects (ISPs) for several specific locations.
-ISPs strive to achieve:
+OSMP is currently developing Integrated Site Projects (ISPs) for several specific locations.
+ISPs strive to:

-- Improve operations, services, and programs in the area
+- Improve operations, services, and programs in the area; and

 - Address other open space values as outlined in the Boulder City Charter.

 The goal is to holistically plan for and to have clarity and as much as possible alignment across the community about the “on the ground” actions for an area in order to proceed to the implementation phase.
 These projects are guided by specific open space purposes in Section 176 of the city charter, which specifically lists OSMP’s responsibilities to the land and to the community.
 Previously approved land management plans and the project area’s resources – such as natural, agricultural, passive recreation, cultural and scenic resources - and ongoing service needs – such as Ranger patrols, maintenance operations and education and outreach - also help shape the on-the-ground actions.

 Implementation work is ongoing for the ISPs below.

 The Gebhard Integrated Site Project seeks to provide access to the South Boulder Creek corridor while protecting rare and federally threatened wildlife and plant species in an area east of the East Boulder Community Center.
 More information is on the Gebhard ISP project page.

 The Wonderland Lake ISP area includes the Wonderland Lake Loop Trail (on OSMP lands) and area that encircles Wonderland Lake, and the Wonderland Lake Trailhead, with associated Foothills Nature Center.

 The City of Boulder’s Open Space Board of Trustees have recommended that Open Space and Mountain Parks (OSMP) advance the preferred package of actions into detailed design and execution over the coming years.
 An overview of the phased approach to implementation is below: